-John H. Vasbinder, Jr. (alias Jack Bussinger) was a 22-year old with a long record of petty offenses when he shot and killed Stephen Yelich as part of a strong arm robbery on Market St. in McKeesport on March 7, 1926.
-Yelich, a Duquesne steelworker, was reported to have told Vasbinder to get a job if he wanted money, perhaps provoking Vasbinder to shoot him.
+John H. Vasbinder, Jr. (alias Jack Bussinger) was a 22-year old with a long record of petty offenses when he shot and killed Stephen Yelich as part of a robbery on Market St. in McKeesport on March 7, 1926.
+Yelich, a Croatian-born Duquesne steelworker, was reported to have told Vasbinder to get a job if he wanted money, perhaps provoking Vasbinder to shoot him.
+Yelich’s two companions grabbed Vasbinder, who was able to escape.

 Subsequent newspaper accounts characterized Vasbinder as a drug fiend trying to get money for a fix.

-Vasbinder was arrested at the Clarion County Jail two months later, on May 6, 1926, where he was being held in connection with a robbery at Parkers Landing, Pa.
+Vasbinder was arrested at the Clarion County Jail two months later, on May 6, 1926, where he was being held in connection with the robbery of a candy store in Parkers Landing, Pa.
 He had tried to escape from the jail; the subsequent alert to law enforcement tipped McKeesport police as to Vasbinder’s whereabouts.

 At trial, Vasbinder claimed the gun discharged accidentally during an altercation with Yelich.
 He was found guilty of first-degree murder on November 24, 1926, and sentenced to death on April 20, 1927.